CorcovadoMing/DataLoader/README.md

-# DataPreprocessor
+# DataLoader
-Apply multiple preprocessing methods / Prepare data for transferring
+Load data for transferring